 The City of Bowie offers funding, through the Community Outreach Committee (COC), for individuals and organizations that have plans to implement a program that will help meet the needs of City of Bowie residents.

-Community Outreach Committee grants are awarded in areas of social services, senior citizens, and mental health.
+Community Outreach grants are awarded in areas of social services, senior citizens, and mental health.
 Please note that this year, the committee is also highlighting projects that include a social justice component.
 Individuals, groups, and/or organizations which provide services that assist underserved residents of the incorporated City of Bowie are also encouraged to apply.
 This year $15,000 is available to be awarded to successful applicants through a competitive selection process.
 The maximum amount that will be awarded for any grant is $5,000.
-Although applicants need not be City of Bowie residents, the grant program for which they are seeking funds must directly benefit City residents.
+Although applicants need not live within the municipal limits of Bowie, the grant program for which they are seeking funds must directly benefit City of Bowie residents.

 Due to the COVID-19 pandemic, all applications must follow local, county and state orders and provide details as to how your project could be executed virtually.